QasimKhan5x/Chess-PostgreSQL/README.md

 # PostgreSQL Chess Extension

 This is my course project for INFOH417 Database System Architecture 2023/24 at ULB.
-We designed a a PostgreSQL extension for storing and retrieving chess games.
+We designed a PostgreSQL extension for storing and retrieving chess games.
 There exist multiple notations for encoding complete chess games as well as for encoding the board status at a certain move in the game.
 In particular, we used [Standard Algebraic Notation (SAN)](https://en.wikipedia.org/wiki/Algebraic_notation_(chess)) to store the moves part of the Portable Game Notation (PGN), and [Forsyth–Edwards Notation (FEN)](https://en.wikipedia.org/wiki/Forsyth%E2%80%93Edwards_Notation) to store board states.

 ## Description